whitneyburton/portfolios/students/1708-front/hugh-hartigan/20170922-hugh-hartigan-m1.markdown

 ## Areas of Emphasis

 My main point of focus this module was to refine my general understanding of how HTML, CSS, and JS spoke to one another.
 I had a very, *very* basic understanding of how it worked, but not until I was thrown head first into coding did I really start to understand how truly complicated and intricate the languages were.
 Each language has their ups and downs, but a firm understanding of each one is crucial to being a front end developer.
-Initially, I thought I had a good handle on HTML and CSS, wanting to focus more on JS, but with each project, I learned more about HTML and CSS and what made them unique and how expertly I needed to know each language to fully utilize the full potential of them all.
-While I certainly haven't mastered even one of the languages, my appreciation for how the each communicate to one another has deepened and made me more interested in each one.
+Initially, I thought I had a good handle on HTML and CSS, wanting to focus more on JS, but with each project, I learned more about HTML and CSS and what made them unique and how expertly I needed to know each language to completely utilize the full potential of them all.
+While I certainly haven't mastered even one of the languages, my appreciation for how they each communicate to one another has deepened and made me more interested in them all.
 For HTML, I want to know more about ARIA and basic structuring tricks.
-For CSS, I want to learn how to animate, transform, and transition to make something amazing.
+For CSS, I want to learn how to animate, transform, and transition to create something amazing.
 And for JS, I want to more intimately understand it's limitations, but also how I can creatively use it's flexibility to my advantage.

 ## Rubric Scores

 * **A: End-of-Module Assessment**: 4
-* **B: Individual Work & Projects**: 3.5
+* **B: Individual Work & Projects**: 4
 * **C: Group Work & Projects**: 3
 * **D: Professional Skills**: 4
-* **E: Community Participation**: 4
+* **E: Community Participation**: 3

 -----------------------

 ## A: End of Module Assessment

-(Indicate whether you passed or failed the end of module assessment)
+Though I don't know my official scores yet, I have a good feeling that I passed.
+With each evaluation I gained more and more confidence.
+For the DOM manipulation challenge, I feel like I made it further than I expected and would have received a proficient score (3).
+For the mythical creatures challenge, I felt very comfortable for a majority of the eval, which allowed me to get through most of the tests in a quick manner.
+Once I hit the tougher problems, I was able to muscle through them with some direction.
+In all honesty, I was surprised that I made it as far as I did and would give myself an exceptional (4).
+I also feel very confident in my answers for the final quizlette and would give myself an exceptional here as well (4).
+A deeper reflection of my execution of static comp 3 is below, but in this area I would give myself a proficient (3).
+I think there were style elements that missed the mark and certain things that could be tweaked, but am very proud of my overall execution of the layout and it's responsiveness, especially the mobile layout.

+- DOM Manipulation (individual Coding Challenge-A): 3
+- Mythical Creatures (Individual Coding Challenge-B): 4
+- Final Project (Static Comp Challenge 3): 3
+- Comprehensive Quizlette: 4
+- Completed Portfolio: ?

 ## B: Individual Work & Projects